How to Use `super()` in Python

 def __init__(self, name, breed):

-super().__init__(name) # Initialize the parent first
+super().__init__(name) # Initialize the parent class

 self.breed = breed